Floorball: Time

+Contact

 Checking is prohibited in floorball.
 Controlled shoulder-to-shoulder contact is allowed but ice hockey-like checking is forbidden.
 Pushing players without the ball or competing for a loose ball is also disallowed, and many of these infractions lead to two-minute penalties.
 The best comparison in terms of legal physical contact is Association football (soccer), where checking is used to improve one's positioning in relation to the ball rather than to remove an opposing player from the play.
 In addition to checking, players cannot lift an opponent's stick or perform any stick infractions in order to get to the ball.
 Moreover, players may not raise their stick or play the ball above knee level, and a stick may not be placed in between a player's legs.
-Passing the ball by foot is allowed, but only once.
-After that, the ball has to be moved with the stick.
-After stopping the ball by foot the ball has to be touched with the stick before it can be passed to a teammate by foot (Rule change 2014).
+Passing the ball by foot is allowed more than once, following a rule change from 2022.
 Passing by hand or head deliberately may result in a two minutes penalty for the offending player.
 A field player may not enter the marked goal area and playing without stick is prohibited.

 When a player commits a foul or when the ball is deemed unplayable, play is resumed from a free hit or a face-off.
 A free hit means that a player from one of the teams restarts the play from the place where the ball was last deemed unplayable.
 A comparable situation to this is a free kick in association football.
 For many fouls, such as stick infractions, a free hit is the only disciplinary action prescribed.
-However, at their own discretion the referee may additionally award a two or five minute penalty to the offending player.
-In that case, the player who committed the foul has to leave the field and sit out his punishment in a dedicated penalty area, leaving his team shorthanded for the time of the penalty.
+However, at the referee's discretion, a two- or five-minute penalty may be assessed to the offending player.
+In that case, the player who committed the foul has to leave the field and sit out the punishment in a dedicated penalty area, leaving the player's team shorthanded for the time of the penalty.
 If an 'extreme' foul is committed, such as physical contact or unsportsmanlike conduct, a player may receive a 10-minute personal penalty.